Chris Stanley, Managing Director

 Chris has built an impressive portfolio of client relationships and projects in the international sports events’ arena.
 As he has progressed through the ﬁrm, he has advised and participated in the planning and delivery of Olympic Games, Asian Games, Pan American Games and every Rugby World Cup since 2003.

-Chris is currently leading MI's involvement as advisor to the executive of Rugby World Cup 2019 in Japan acting as Executive Director Planning for the organising committee.
+Chris recently concluded leading MI's involvement as advisor to the executive of Rugby World Cup 2019 in Japan acting as Executive Director Planning for the organising committee - the most successful Rugby World Cup to date.

 As a Director of MI, Chris has been involved in a number of varied roles including developing the technical aspects of the successful London 2012 Olympic Games Bid.
 He was one of three technical writers for Football Federation Australia for their Oﬃcial Bid to FIFA to host the 2022 FIFA World Cup.
 In 2015, Chris completed his ongoing role as Strategic Advisor for the 2015 Asian Cup in Australia.